Ng Chee Peng: Public career

 Ng was appointed as the chief executive officer of the Central Provident Fund Board on 15 March 2015.
 Prior to that, he served as Deputy Secretary (Special Projects) at the Ministry of Manpower.
 Ng stepped down as the chief executive officer of the CPF Board on 1 April 2019.

 Ng remained a senior advisor at the MOM and CPF Board, as well as on the board committee for transformation at Public Utilities Board, as of March 2021.
 He was appointed as a non-executive and independent director of Great Eastern Holdings.

 Personal life

 Ng has two elder brothers.
 Ng Chee Khern, a former major-general who served as Chief of Air Force between 2006 and 2009.
 Ng Chee Meng, a politician and lieutenant-general who served as Chief of Air Force between 2009 and 2013, Chief of Defence Force between 2013 and 2015, and Member of Parliament (MP) for Pasir Ris–Punggol GRC between 2015 and 2020.
+Ng and his brothers are Chinese Singaporean of Teochew descent.

 Ng is married to Valerie Low.